 I study ways to apply natural language processing techniques to a variety of biomedical problems, including clinical information retrieval, secondary analysis of electronic medical record data, and automatic assessment of neuropsychological disorders.
 My current projects include an automated tool for analyzing medical articles for use in systematic reviews, a novel communication platform for individuals with primary progressive aphasia, and an ongoing study of the linguistic patterns of children with autism.

-Courses: Natural Language Processing, Information Retrieval, Problem Solving with Large Clusters
+Courses: Natural Language Processing, Information Retrieval, Problem Solving with Large Clusters, Ethics for CS/EE

 I am interested in the foundations of social language development, Autism Spectrum Disorder (ASD) assessment and diagnosis, and the intersection of language and social communication.
 As a speech-language pathologist, I participate in a multidisciplinary assessment clinic for ASD at the Child Development & Rehabilitation Center.
 My current research projects include utilizing a general social-emotional screener as an ASD specific tool, investigating the developmental trajectories of children born prematurely, and developing an automated, voice-based assessment of children’s language abilities.
 My work draws upon a background in linguistics, psychology, speech and hearing science, special education, and pediatric healthcare.